MikalHKU/hku-ect.github.io/_posts/2020-03-03-BioHackDay-2-and-3.md

 ### BareConductive
-The group that used the BareConductive for a ‘Plant communication’-project modified the Bare Conductive, so that the output is midi.
+One group used the BareConductive for a ‘Plant communication’-project and modified the Bare Conductive, so they could use the output as midi.
 You can either solder, or use electronic paint on the midi-connection.
-See : https://www.bareconductive.com/make/on-board-midi-mode/ for more information
+See : https://www.bareconductive.com/make/on-board-midi-mode/ for more information.
+The group was able to use two different plants as capacitive sensors, however the values were quite noisy.
+The detection of plant touched / not touched was very clear, but the amount of touch, or place of touching not accurate enough.

 ### MYO